What is exposure compensation?

 TOP TIP 1: The exposure compensation setting doesn’t automatically cancel when you turn your camera off, so remember to reset it to zero.
 It can easily be overlooked!

-So, if you’re reviewing a photo on the back of your camera and wonder why the exposure looks wrong, even though it should be correctly exposed, check your exposure compensation setting before you do anything else.
+If you review a photo on the back of your camera and wonder why the exposure looks wrong, even though it should be correctly exposed, check your exposure compensation setting before you do anything else.

 Why use exposure compensation?